 Days of yore

-The Board of Directors of the Harvey-Marion County Community Developmental Disability Organization will hold their monthly meeting at 4:30 p.m.
-Monday in the meeting room of the CDDO office at 500 N. Main St., Suite 204 in Newton.
+The Board of Directors of the Harvey-Marion County Community Developmental Disability Organization will meet 4 p.m.
+Monday at 500 N. Main St., Suite 204 in Newton.
 There will be opportunity for public forum at the beginning of the meeting.

 Peabody Senior Center